Introduction

 Due to popular demand (well, three people), I've added a method for downloading the data for the clashfinders in JSON, XML or iCalendar format.
 To access the data, visit a clashfinder and click the 'Export' link in the top menu.

 You can also access the saved data for a user.
 For this you'll need the short User ID (UID), which can be found in the 'Sharing' box on any clashfinder page.
-Once you've got the UID, go to http://clashfinder.com/data/user/[UID].json, replacing [UID] with the user ID.
+Once you've got the UID, go to https://clashfinder.com/data/user/[UID].json, replacing [UID] with the user ID.

 Clashfinder T-shirts